LAC-MAC/Dictionary-Attack/README.md

 # Dictionary-Attack
-Bash script dictionary attack of aes-128-cbc using openssl. checking for a known plane text
+Bash script dictionary attack of aes-128-cbc using openssl. checking for a known plain text